Tim Harford: Education

-He lives in Oxford with his wife Fran Monks, a photographer, and their three children.

 Career

 Harford joined the Financial Times in 2003 on a fellowship in commemoration of business columnist Peter Martin.
 He continued to write his financial column after joining International Finance Corporation in 2004, and he rejoined the Financial Times as economics lead writer in April 2006.
 He is also a member of the newspaper's editorial board.

 Tim has spoken at TED, PopTech and the Sydney Opera House.
-He is a visiting fellow at Nuffield College, Oxford and an honorary fellow of the Royal Statistical Society.
+He is a visiting fellow at Nuffield College, Oxford and an honorary fellow of the Royal Statistical Society (FSS).

 In August 2007, he presented a television series on the BBC, Trust Me, I'm an Economist.
 In October 2007, Harford replaced Andrew Dilnot on the BBC Radio 4 series More or Less.
 From November 2016, he presented an economic history documentary radio and podcast series 50 Things That Made the Modern Economy.
 Since November 2019, he has been presenting the podcast series Cautionary Tales.
 On 13 November 2020 he started a new podcast series on COVID-19 Vaccination called How to Vaccinate the World.

 Harford is managed by the agency Knight Ayton.